mayankmania/smarthome/README.md

 4. Linux/Rasbian
 5. Putty, can be used for remotely connecting terminal session with Raspberry PI

+### Circuit creation
+1. Each device is controlled by a specific GPIO pin & a relay switch
+2. You need to create a cicuite keeping the main current passing as in input, with output coming from relay swtich to the device

 ### GPIO Pin & Device Mapping
 1. Each device is controlled by a specific GPIO pin, hence configuration of the device and pin mapping must be done in advance
 2. Current application shows a demo which can work with 4 devices, but it can be extended to more appliances